 We’ve said it before, power is knowledge!
 Put together a small pamphlet or an email telling your employees how they can save water at work.
 Include tips like, shutting the faucet off in between washing dishes, waiting for a full load before running the dishwasher and scrubbing your hands at the sink with the water off.

-As we said above, the current drought problem in California can affect us all, so why not change our habits now in hopes to prevent issues that might come in the future.
-Small adjustments can really make a big difference.
+The current drought problem in California can affect us all, so why not change our habits now in hopes to prevent issues that might come in the future?
+Small adjustments make a big difference.